 The point is that the office bearers have a duty of care for Christ’s flock and that duty has been compromised in allowing a minister who, even if he didn’t overtly preach those errors at the time, nevertheless holds onto errors.
 How will these office bearers answer the questions relating to this at Church Visitation?
 If, as I expect, the CanRC visitation questions are similar to our FRCA questions, how will Blessings respond to the question: Do the ministers of the Word adhere to the Three Forms of Unity and the Church Order?
 That question would apply not just to the regular minister but to all those who grace the pulpit.
 It can hardly be answered with a Yes in relation to a Baptist minister who holds views on the covenant that are contrary to the CO (CanRC Art.
 57) and to our confessions (HC LD 27, BCF Art.
 34 wherein “we reject the errors of the Anabaptists who … condemn the baptism of the little children of believers”).

 And what about the Church Visitation question: “Are only authorised persons allowed to deliver sermons?”
-Such “authorized persons” are those lawfully prepared and called by the congregation of Christ; that is, His true church (BCF:29).
-Or think of the question: “In reading services are only sermons read which were prepared by ministers of the [Canadian Reformed Churches] or their sister churches?”
+Such “authorized persons” are those lawfully prepared and called thereto by the congregation of Christ; that is, His true church (BCF:29).
+Or think of the question: “In reading services, are only sermons read which were prepared by ministers of the [Canadian Reformed Churches] or their sister churches?”
 If this precaution applies to reading services, it applies equally to visiting ministers.
 Then there is the question: “Does consistory ward off false doctrine and errors in the preaching, teaching and visiting?
-(Art 26 CO)” Can Blessings honestly answer Yes when it invites into its pulpit a minister known to adhere to false doctrine.
-And we think here not only of what is said (through the visiting minister’s care not to upset the people in the pew) but also what is deliberately omitted.
+(Art 26 CO)” Can Blessings honestly answer Yes when it invites into its pulpit a minister known to adhere to false doctrine?
+And we think here not only of what is said but also what is deliberately omitted (through the visiting minister’s care not to upset the people in the pew).
 All these Church Visitation questions are designed to ensure that the flock of the Lord Jesus Christ is fed by the true gospel and is protected from any teaching that may lead Christ’s sheep astray.

 Now, Rev DeJong says the minister “is an individual we have grown to love and respect” and who has “doctrinal integrity”.
 Yet as a Baptist minister he holds to a false doctrine that strikes at the heart of the gospel.
 For what do Baptists teach?
 The late Prof. J Kamphuis said that Baptists may have a semblance of being faithful to Scripture when they say: there’s no evidence in the New Testament that children were baptised.
 However, they are ‘Biblicists’ in the sense that they operate with particular texts which appear to give credibility to their views.
 Like so many sects they cling to such chosen texts without understanding the covenantal line of God’s Word.
 The Reformed, on the other hand, consider the covenantal line of Scripture, comparing what God has said and done in the Old Covenant (Testament) with that of the New Covenant and so come to the realisation that baptism replaces circumcision, that children belong to the covenant and to Christ’s covenantal community, the church of our Lord Jesus Christ, and that children therefore ought to be baptised.